Photographic Sciences BS

 Recognized by the Ophthalmic Photographers Society as partially meeting criteria for preparing for the Certified Retinal Angiographer (CRA) exam.

 Equipment & FacilitiesHands-on learning labs include digital imaging in photomicrography, and ophthalmic imaging as well as scanning electron microscopy, high-speed imaging, as well as the digital imaging systems lab.
-Workstations provide hands-on experience with using both PC and Mac platforms utilizing current tools (Adobe Creative Suite, Python, Matlab) to create a variety of outcomes in both still and moving media.
+Workstations provide hands-on experience with using both PC and Mac platforms utilizing current imaging software (Adobe Creative Suite, Matlab, Premiere and many others) to create a variety of projects in both still and moving media.

-Selected Employer Hiring PartnersWills Eye Institute, Adobe, NVIDIA, Leica, Apple, Sandia National Labs, Carl Zeiss Microscopy, Nikon Inc., Canon, NASA, Columbia Ophthalmology, Imatest, Durst, Canfield Scientific, National Solar Observatory, Heidelberg Engineering, Defense Advanced Research Projects Agency, Zeiss Meditec, Smithsonian Institution National Museum, PAR Government Systems, Paleontological Research Institution, Edmund Optics, GoPro, Valeo, Eagleview Technologies, and more.
+Selected Employer Hiring PartnersRetina Associates, Leica Store, Sandia Labs, Carl Zeiss Microscopy Inc., Nikon Inc., Canon, Northwell Health, NASA Johnson Space Center, Columbia Ophthamology, Imaging Quality Labs Inc., Canfield Scientific, National Solar Observatory, Defense Advanced Research Projects Agency, Smithsonian Institution National Museum, PAR Government Systems Coordinator, Paleontological Research Institution, Edmund optics, GoPro, Valeo, Apple, Pictometry International Corporation, and more.

-We appreciate your interest in hiring RIT co-op, graduating students or alumni.
-We will make every effort to make your recruiting endeavor a success.
-Call our office and ask to speak with Morgan Faas, the career services coordinator who works with the Photographic Sciences program.
-For your convenience, you can access information and services through our web site at www.rit.edu/recruit.
+We appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Morgan Faas, the career services coordinator who works with the Photographic Sciences program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Bausch & Lomb Center